-Staff at the Water Treatment Plant operate and maintain three reservoirs and pump stations at Avenue H, 42nd Street, and Acadia Drive.
-The reservoirs and stations provide potable water storage and distribution pumping to meet water demands, system pressure requirements for firefighting, and to respond to water supply emergencies.
+Staff at the Water Treatment Plant operate and maintain three reservoirs, two at remote locations and one adjacent to the Plant.
+The reservoirs provide potable water storage, which is used during higher water demand periods, for firefighting and to respond to water supply emergencies.
 The City's water distribution system pressure is monitored and maintained by the Operations staff at the Water Treatment Plant.